telerik/reporting-docs/report-items/table-crosstab-list/get-started.md

 		![Crosstab in Standalone Designer - Add Grouping to the new Parent Row Group](images/CrosstabParentRowGroupGrouping.png)

-1. Now we can think of displaying also some aggregate values, for example Totals for the numeric fields like _LineTotal_.
+1. Now we can think about displaying some aggregate values as well.
+For example Totals for the numeric fields like _LineTotal_.

 	We need to add a column on the right that is outside the detail group of the Crosstab.
 For this purpose: